Horror Express: Development

-The film was co-produced by American screenwriter/producer Bernard Gordon, who had collaborated with Martin on the 1972 film Pancho Villa (which featured Savalas in the title role).
+The film was co-produced by American screenwriter/producer Bernard Gordon, who had moved to Spain following the Hollywood blacklist.
+He had previously collaborated with Martin on the 1972 film Pancho Villa (which featured Savalas in the title role).
 Martin made Horror Express as part of a three-picture contract he had with Philip Yordan, and Savalas was under contract with Yordan as well.
 The film was a co-production between Spain's Granada Films and the British company Benmar Productions, who made Psychomania (1971).

 According to Martin, the film was made because a producer obtained a train set from Nicholas and Alexandra (1971).
 "He came up with the idea of writing a script just so he would be able to use this prop," said Martin.
 "Now at that time, Phil was in the habit of buying up loads of short stories to adapt into screenplays, and the story for Horror Express was originally based on a tale written by a little-known American scriptwriter and playwright."
+The credited writers, Arnaud d'Usseau and Julien Zimet, were also American blacklistees who had relocated to Europe.
+They had previously written Pancho Villa and Psychomania for the producers.

-Rumors that the train sets were acquired from the production of Doctor Zhivago (or Nicholas and Alexandra) were refuted by Gordon, who said in a 2000 interview that the model had been constructed for the feature film Pancho Villa.
+Rumors that the train sets were acquired from the production of Doctor Zhivago (or Nicholas and Alexandra) were countered by Gordon, who said in a 2000 interview that the model had been constructed for the feature film Pancho Villa.
 Filmmakers used the mock-up from Pancho Villa as the interior for all train cars during production.
 Since no further room was available on stage, all scenes within each train car were shot consecutively.
 The set was then modified for the next car's scenes.

+The film's story bears many similarities to the classic John W. Campbell novella Who Goes There? (better known as the source material for The Thing from Another World and its remake The Thing), though neither Campbell or his story is credited on the actual film.